MicrosoftDocs/visualstudio-docs/docs/code-quality/quick-start-code-analysis-for-c-cpp.md

 You can search long lists of warning messages and you can filter warnings in multi-project solutions.

-- **To filter warnings by title or warning id**: Enter the keyword in the search box.
+- **To filter warnings by title or warning ID**: Enter the keyword in the search box.

 - **To filter warnings by severity**: By default, code analysis messages are assigned a severity of **Warning**.
 You can assign the severity of one or more messages as **Error** in a custom rule set.
 On the **Severity** column of the **Error List**, choose the drop-down arrow and then the filter icon.
 Choose **Warning** or **Error** to display only the messages that are assigned the respective severity.
 Choose **Select All** to display all messages.